 Seasonal branding is a form of branding that involves modifying your brand identity for a set length of time.
 This doesn't mean you're rebranding entirely.
-Decorations help to create a holiday spirit which is essential for attracting customers in your site.
-Updating how your restaurant "look" to fit the season (i.e. putting Halloween decorations) while keeping the core branding.
+Decorations help to create a holiday spirit which is essential for attracting customers to your site.
+Updating how your restaurant "looks" to fit the season (i.e. putting Halloween decorations) while keeping the core branding.

 Keep the changes to a minimum, to make it easier to revert to your core identity when the event is over.

 2. Ensure your business can handle increases in demand during the holiday seasons

 Before diving in, you should take a step back and ask yourself a few questions.
 It is to figure out if you need extra help during that time or not.
 These questions include: Are we busy at the same time every year?
 Is there enough time to train new employees?